 Creating Dynamic Content on Gutenberg Page Editor with If-So

 If-So Dynamic Content provides an effortless way to design a personalized experience while building your page in Gutenberg.
-You simply create several versions of any element on your site and set up the conditions in which each version will show.
+You simply create several versions of any element on your site.
+Then set up the conditions in which each version should show.
 Using the dedicated Dynamic Content Gutenberg block, you then add the dynamic trigger to your post or page.

 Let’s look closer at how this works in practice:

 Creating a dynamic trigger takes less than a minute.
 After activating If-So on your site, you’ll have the option to create a new dynamic trigger.
 A dynamic trigger is made up of one or more dynamic versions, and default content.
 Each dynamic version has a condition that is checked when a page on the site is rendered.
 If the condition of the first dynamic version is met, the version is displayed.
 If it is not met, If-So will check the condition of the next dynamic version.
 If none of the conditions are met, the default content will be displayed.

 The following chart explains the basics of creating a dynamic trigger:

 Step 2: Adding Dynamic Content to your Site with Gutenberg

 As with any other block, there a couple of ways you can add the Dynamic Content Block in the Gutenberg Editor: